I Went On A Babymoon, But Didn’t Have A Baby

 Advertisement

-The next day my fiancé and I woke up early to the sun and shared a quiet cup of coffee on our balcony overlooking the Pacific Ocean, far away from New York City’s hustle and bustle.
-Each morning began by going downstairs to eat breakfast together, where we wrote down our favorite moments from the day before in a journal and discussed what we were looking forward to that day.
+The next day my fiancé and I woke up early to the sun and shared a quiet cup of coffee on our balcony overlooking the Pacific Ocean, far away from the New York City (where we live) hustle and bustle.
+Each morning began by going downstairs to eat breakfast together, where we wrote down our favourite moments from the day before in a journal and discussed what we were looking forward to that day.
 We’d barely finished eating when he raced to a meditation workshop and I scrambled to reiki.

 The week was chock full of other workshops too —from a sound bath to mindfulness training to a nutrition workshop.
 But it was something so ordinary, something I almost didn’t participate in, that changed the way I looked at myself, and the world around me.
 Paddle boarding.